-Development proposals affecting these assets will be supported when they conserve and enhance these assets.
-Development that would result in the loss of, or have a detrimental impact on, these assets will only be supported in the following circumstances:
+Development proposals affecting these assets will be supported when they preserve and enhance these assets.
+Development that would result in the loss of, or have a detrimental impact on, these assets will only be permitted in the following circumstances:

-- a) Where renovation or alteration of non-designated heritage assets require planning permission, such changes are designed sensitively, and with careful regard to the heritage asset's historical and architectural value and pay appropriate regard to the asset's setting; or - b) Where a development proposal would result in the loss of, or substantial harm to a locally non-designated heritage asset, such development will only be supported when the public benefit of the proposed development outweighs the loss of or harm to the asset and its setting.
-Where such development is permitted, this will be conditioned in such a way so as to ensure the proposed development takes place after the loss, or harm, has occurred (e.g. demolition or removal of a building feature); and that appropriate recording of the heritage takes place prior to any loss or harm.
+- a) Where renovation or alteration of non-designated heritage assets is proposed the proposed changes are designed sensitively, and with careful regard to the heritage asset's historical and architectural value and have paid appropriate regard to the assets setting; or - b) Where a proposal would result in the loss of, or substantial harm to a locally non-designated heritage asset, such proposals will only be permitted when the public benefit of the proposal outweighs the loss of, or harm to, the asset and its setting.
+Such proposals will be conditioned in such a way to ensure the proposal will go ahead after the loss or harm has occurred and that appropriate recording takes place.